 Soak in The Spas

 This might just be one of my favorite things to do in February in Germany!
 (Ok Ok, it might just be one of my favorite things to do ANY time of year!
 I mean, a day of wellness?
 YES PLEASE!)
 There is just something so great about dipping into the warm, thermal spring waters of a German Spa that just instantly lets all your cares and stresses and (supposedly several) ailments melt away.
-While a lot of people are a bit squeamish about Germans Spas and Saunas (yes, you will be nude at almost all of them), you learn to get over that fear quickly (no, seriously, I promise!)
+While a lot of people are a bit squeamish about Germans Spas and Saunas (yes, you will be nude at almost all of them), you will learn to get over that fear quickly (no, seriously, I promise!)

 A few of my favorite German Spas and Saunahofs are: